HOW I BECAME A FREELANCE WRITER

 Soon, I began blogging for them, too, and got clips at websites like Brazen Careerist and The Penny Hoarder.
 I also started approaching my own content marketing clients, for whom I wrote newsletters, blog posts, and web copy.
 A few years in, I was supporting myself with a mix of social media marketing and blogging.

 Then one day, Lifehacker republished a blog post I had written for one of my clients.
 I was thrilled to see my name on that site — and I wanted more.

 So I started pitching journalistic stories.
 My pitches were terrible, and I rarely heard back, but I eventually landed a piece at Mashable Travel.
 It was exhilarating.

 About four years into my writing journey, Alexis invited to become the senior writer at The Penny Hoarder.
 It was a fabulous opportunity, and I truly enjoyed my time working there, and at another startup called Student Loan Hero.

 But I missed the freedom of freelancing.
 So in January 2018, I dove back into freelancing full time.
-I slowly rebuilt my stable of freelance writing clients; now I often earn more than $10,000 per month, mostly from content writing.
+I slowly rebuilt my stable of freelance writing clients; now I earn double what I did at my staff jobs, mostly from content writing.
 I still manage to do some journalistic writing, too, and my stories have appeared in outlets like the New York Times, CNN, The Washington Post, Playboy, and the Los Angeles Times.

 Being a freelance writer has changed my life.
 It has given me an outlet for my creativity and an unimaginable level of freedom.
 It’s allowed me to live in several different countries (I’m currently on a yearlong round-the-world trip!), attend all my friends’ weddings (without having to ask for time off), and be by my family’s side during difficult times.
 I wouldn’t trade it for anything.